Scholarships & Awards

 Scholarships for Political Science Majors

 Below is a list of the scholarships and awards administered by the Department of Political Science.
-Our online scholarship application is available early spring semester for scholarships for the following school year.
-Exact application periods and deadlines are noted on the application.
-You may apply to all of these scholarships through this one application.
-The Awards are administered separately.
+You may apply to all of these scholarships through this one online application.
+The awards are managed separately (see more below).

 The purpose of this scholarship is to financially support political science majors in their academic studies.
 Financial need will be taken into consideration although all political science majors, regardless of financial need, are encouraged and eligible to apply.
 Students should demonstrate strong academic records and a commitment to timely completion of their political science majors and their degrees.